dig-team/amie/README.md

 * Apache Maven >= 3.6.0
 * Java >= 8
 * Apache Commons >= 1.3.1
-* [Javatools](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/javatools/) and "telecom-utils".
-Both packages can be found as Maven projects here: https://github.com/lajus/amie-utils.
-As those artifact are not yet uploaded into a central repository, please follow the installation procedure described in the previous link before trying to compile this project.
+* [Javatools](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/javatools/).
+This package can be found as Maven projects here: https://github.com/lajus/amie-utils.
+As this artifact is not yet uploaded into a central repository, please follow the installation procedure described in the previous link before trying to compile this project.

 ## Deployment

 AMIE is managed with [Maven](https://maven.apache.org/), therefore to deploy you need:

-0. (Provisional) Install Javatools and telecom-utils dependencies as explained in https://github.com/lajus/amie-utils.
+0. (Provisional) Install Javatools dependency as explained in https://github.com/lajus/amie-utils (you can omit telecom-util).
 1. Clone this repository: `$ git clone https://github.com/lajus/amie/`
 2. Import and compile the project
  * It is usually done by executing the following command in the amie directory: `$ mvn install`